LOVE LIFE = SUSTAINABLE FASHION

 The GOTS certification means that the entire production process, from cultivation of the fiber, the processing into yarn and fabric, the making f the final product, the dye, the packaging, and the logistics is carried out in a socially responsible, environmental friendly and organic way.
 Not only is the product made of organic raw materials, but the whole chain meets requirements such as good working conditions and no child labour.
 Also the chemicals, water usage and water purification are kept an eye on.

 OCS Organic Content Standard (OCS)

-Many of our clothing with organic cotton combined with other materials are OCS certified.
+Around 20% of our clothing is made of combination of organic cotton and other materials.
+These garments are OCS certified.
 This standard verifies that the clothing actually contain biologically grown fibers according to the percentage stated on the label in the garment.
 The biological fibers are followed, documented in the purchase and used for yarns, fabrics and the finished product.